vlobaco/HA-concepts/README.md

 In order to activate a worker, the dispatcher will send an activation message instruction "activate".

-## Implementation

-In order to implement the requirements for the server, I will use a `DefaultSelector`.
+The dispatcher will remove the worker for whom it hasn't received a heartbeat for 45 seconds strait.